nstrobbe/datasciencecoursera/GettingAndCleaningData/Quiz2/README.md

-Quiz 2 of the course -- creating a github application
+## Code to solve quiz 2 of the course Getting and Cleaning Data